 |Ranking score and category|

 Colorado College is a private institution that was founded in 1874.
-It has a total undergraduate enrollment of 2,026, its setting is city, and the campus size is 90 acres.
-It utilizes a other-based academic calendar.
-Colorado College's ranking in the 2013 edition of Best Colleges is National Liberal Arts Colleges, 28.
-Its tuition and fees are $41,742 (2012-13).
+It has a total undergraduate enrollment of 2,008, its setting is urban, and the campus size is 90 acres.
+Colorado College's ranking in the 2014 edition of Best Colleges is National Liberal Arts Colleges, 31.
+Its tuition and fees are $44,222 (2013-14).

 A faculty-student relationship is encouraged outside of the classroom.
 Faculty members are reimbursed by the university when they host students in their homes for dinner.
 Called the Breaking Bread program, faculty members host about 200 total events a year.
-Notable alumni of CC include U.S. Senator Ken Salazar, U.S. Representative Diana DeGette, and Nobel Prize-winning economist James Heckman.
+Notable alumni of CC include former Secretary of the Interior Ken Salazar, U.S. Representative Diana DeGette and Nobel Prize-winning economist James Heckman.

 |School mission and unique qualities (as provided by the school):|